abrelsfo/remove/README.md

 ##### ind
 Type: Integer<br>
-Condition: Must be greater than or equal to 0
+Condition: ind must be greater than or equal to 0

 Removes the element at the specified index.